 - My Template Groups

 OnApp supports three license types:

 - MAK licensing: the default licensing type applied to all Windows-based VSs.

-- KMS licensing: this is applicable to Windows 2008 and Windows 7 VSs only.
+- KMS licensing: this is applicable to Windows 7 VSs only.

 - User licenses: allow end users to input a license key when creating a VS.

 Windows Server 2003/XP OSs have come to their end-of-life on July 14th, 2015 and are no longer supported.
 Thus OnApp version 4.0 introduces new Windows templates version 4.x with Cygwin as SSH server (instead of CopSSH as in versions 3.x).